CodeDmitry/QuickDirectories/README.md

 > NOTE: the error was that it had a bug in showing quickstatus, no directories were harmed in the process.

+## <a name="shortcuts">Shortcuts</a>
+QuickDirectories introduces additional shortcuts to your shell:

+@qd-tests: takes you to the directory containing quick1-quick8 directories.<br />
+@qd-archives: takes you to the directory containins archives(to store your quick1..quick8 directories, type `archive`).<br />
+@qd-home: sets your current directory to quickdirs home. <br />
+@qd-templates: sets your current directory to a templates directory you can use to store things you tend to reuse. <br />
+@qd-apps: sets your current directory to quickdirs apps directory. <br />
+the above also have a hard path variable for each of them, such as $QD_QUICK1..$QD_QUICK8, $QD_ARCHIVES, $QD_TESTS, $QD_HOME, $QD_TEMPLATES, $QD_APPS, and $QD_TESTS.

 ## <a name="install">Installation</a>